seq-code/seqcode/README.md

 ##### Principle 4
-The primary purpose of giving a name to a taxon is to supply a means of referring to it rather than to indicate the characters or the history of the taxon.
+The primary purpose of giving a name to a taxon is to supply a means of referring to it.
+A secondary consideration, given the nature of cognition and memory, is that names should aid memorability.

 ##### Principle 5
 Names of taxa are tied to their nomenclatural types, referred to as types in the